 What purpose do these rules serve for the search engines themselves?

 It is important to point out that search engines serve their own interests first and foremost, and those interests are primarily financial and/or related to their own brand reputation.
-A search engine’s audience is highly volatile (in fact, this is true of any website today) and can change quickly: a newcomer offering a new functionality (killer app) or a new, innovative interface can rapidly gain a large market share at the expense of Google, for example.
+A search engine’s audience is highly volatile (in fact, this is true of any website today) and can change quickly: a newcomer offering a new functionality (killer app) or a new, innovative interface can rapidly gain a large Market share can be defined as a percentage accounted for by a given producer or brand in its own... at the expense of Google, for example.